ess-dmsc/just-bin-it/README.md

 ### System tests
 There are system tests that tests the whole system with a real instance of Kafka.
 See the system-tests folder for more information on how to run them.

 They should be run before modified code is pushed to the code repository.

+### Integrated tests
+There are some integrated tests in the system-tests folder that check our code for talking to Kafka works as expected.
+See the system-tests folder for more information on how to run them.

+They should be run before modified code is pushed to the code repository.